LTTLabsOSS/markbench-tests/forza5/README.md

 # Forza Horizon 5

-This script runs RTSS with the proivded profile config and navigates through in-game menus to the built in benchmark and runs it with the current settings.
+This script runs RTSS with the provided profile config and navigates through in-game menus to the built in benchmark and runs it with the current settings.

 ## Prerequisites